 Published in the Star-News on 1/4/2008.

 fine art prints

-Sadly - for I have enjoyed the adventure, and meeting so many interesting, creative souls - keeping the blog has has taken a back seat to sleep, family, work obligations and the birth of our daughter.
+Sadly - for I have enjoyed the adventure, and meeting so many interesting, creative souls - keeping the blog has has taken a back seat to sleep, family, work obligations and the birth of our Mountain daughters.
 I'd like to get back to it and still hope to one day.
 Until such time I am delighted by your visit and hope you will leave a comment and come back for more.